NISHANTSHRIVASTAV/NISHANTSHRIVASTAV/README.md

 - 🧠 &nbsp; Solving Real world problems by exploring new technologies and developing software solutions and quick hacks
 - 👯 &nbsp; I’m looking to collaborate on Artificial Intelligence, Data Science and Software Development
 - 💼 &nbsp; Working as a Machine Learning Engineer at EY
-- 🎓 &nbsp; Studied Computer Science at K. K. Wagh Institute of Engineering Education & Research
+- 🎓 &nbsp; Studied Computer Science and Engineering at K. K. Wagh Institute of Engineering Education & Research
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design, Machine Learning, Big Data and DevOps
 - ✍️ &nbsp; Playing Chess and Reading Books as hobbies/side hustles